-It was the start of a lasting and largely harmonious partnership that British Aerospace decided to scatter to the four winds, when they sold the company to BMW in January 1994.
+A total of 133,625 examples were made and, ultimately, it was the start of a lasting and largely harmonious partnership between Honda and BL – later Rover Group.
+It’s an industrial tragedy that British Aerospace decided to scatter the Honda-BL joint venture to the four winds, when it sold the Rover Group to BMW in January 1994.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.